-- That game that’s being passed around all over Facebook or by email or wherever?
+- That game or joke document that's being passed around all over Facebook or by email or wherever?
 Let it pass.

 - Get in the habit of never opening email attachments.
 None.
 Ever.
 Period.
 The only exception is if you are expecting something important from someone you trust and even then you should not trust any attachment blindly, especially if it's an executable.
 Even hyperlinks can be dangerous.
 Your coworker or close friend could be using a little social engineering to infect you, or they could be infected themselves and not know it, or it might not be your coworker or friend at all, but rather someone impersonating them.
 If someone sends you something you really want to see, ask them to send a link to the webpage if possible and make sure you know where that link is pointing before clicking it (and ask them to quit sending attachments unnecessarily).

-- Scan everything you download from any source whatsoever with a decent anti-virus product.
-You don’t have to run a bloated “security suite” in the background that analyzes your every click and key press and file you open, but at least have an on-demand scanner available to manually scan all incoming downloads and email attachments.
+- Scan everything you download from any source with a decent anti-virus product.
+You don't have to run a bloated "security suite" in the background that analyzes your every click and key press and file you open as long as you work and play smart, but at least have an on-demand scanner available to manually scan all incoming downloads and email attachments.

-- If you use only popular, mainstream software products for protection, such as the built-in Windows firewall, the Comodo Internet Security suite, etc., realize that chances may be significantly higher that malware is in play which is purposely designed to completely bypass the protection these products offer.
+- If you use only popular, mainstream software products for protection, such as Windows Defender or the Comodo Internet Security suite, etc., realize that chances may be significantly higher that malware is in play which is purposely designed to completely bypass the protection these popular products offer.
 The larger the following, the bigger the target.

-- Do not log on to your operating system as an administrator for everyday use.
+- Do not log on to your operating system as an administrator.

-Once again, i do not advocate running around the web with your skirts flying high and no underwear on.
-The trick is to find a good anti-malware product and, while there are hoards of them to choose from, there are not that many that are actually worth considering.
+Again, i do not advocate running around the web with your skirts flying high and no underwear on.
+The trick is to find a good anti-malware product and, while there are hoards of products to choose from, there are not that many that are actually worth considering.
 In the past i have had extended communications with a couple of people who are apparently heavy hitters in the anti-malware industry and Bitdefender seems to be one of the better general purpose products.
 So is Malwarebytes Anti-Malware.
-I must emphasize again however that there is no single product that will provide protection against all threats, period.
+I will emphasize again however that there is no single product that will protect you from all threats.

 Good luck.
 You'll need it.